ntk148v/awesome-stars/README.md

 ## TypeScript

 - [oni](https://github.com/onivim/oni) - Oni: Modern Modal Editing - powered by Neovim
+- [Mailspring](https://github.com/Foundry376/Mailspring) - :love_letter: A beautiful, fast and maintained fork of @Nylas Mail by one of the original authors.
 - [chromeless](https://github.com/prisma-archive/chromeless) - 🖥  Chrome automation made simple.
 Runs locally or headless on AWS Lambda.
 - [terminus](https://github.com/Eugeny/terminus) - A terminal for a more modern age
 - [grafana](https://github.com/grafana/grafana) - The tool for beautiful monitoring and metric analytics & dashboards for Graphite, InfluxDB & Prometheus & More